newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 Azure SQL is configured in two separate connections to the database.
 Use SSMS to access the `master` database.

-First, create the login in the `master` database for your Azure SQL Server.
+First, create the login in the `master` database for your Azure SQL Server and the user to query for service interuption metrics.

     CREATE LOGIN NewRelic WITH password='AnyPhraseHere';
+    GO

+    CREATE USER NewRelicUser FROM LOGIN NewRelic;
     GO

 In a new connection to each individual Azure SQL Database:

     CREATE USER NewRelicUser FROM LOGIN NewRelic;